drtechie/astro-paper/src/pages/about.md

 **B. Build delightful products that stand the test of scale:** I have a panache for coding.
 The systems I have designed with my team and platform modules we programmed have scaled to support more than 1 million users.
 As an engineering leader, I was accountable for the development, quality assurance, DevOps and technical support of the platform.
 I have played a key role in setting up the engineering team and processes in my organization.
 Just like any other engineer, I have broken production.
 I learned from my mistakes and I have continuously upskilled myself to solve new engineering challenges.

-While I have loved my current role and am proud of the journey we have taken from a start-up to a scale-up, I felt it was time for me to move on and explore new challenges and opportunities in digital health.

 This personal blog is my attempt to narrate my learnings and the challenges I have faced in the realm of digital healthcare and engineering.

 ## Credits